uktrade/export-wins-ui/docs/deployment.md

 # Deployments

-Commits to `master` are automatically deployed to dev and staging environments.
+Deploy commits to `master` manually to dev and staging environments.

 Deployments to production are done manually through Jenkins where a Git tag can be used.